 While gommage is generally gentle, there are a few caveats.

 - Don't use gommage if you have older, thinning facial skin.

 - Don't use gommage together with other exfoliants like body polishes or AHAs.

 - Don't use gommage if you have sensitive skin, broken capillaries or pimples.

 Gommage is sometimes used in body treatments, particularly if the spa doesn't have a wet room.
-They are highly effective, but more labor-intensive that a salt glow or body scrubs.
-If a spa has a wet room they will usually offer a scrub where you shower off afterwards.
+They are highly effective, but more labor-intensive than a salt glow or body scrubs.
+If a spa has a wet room they will usually offer a scrub where you shower off afterward.
 You don't shower after gommage.